corespring/corespring-api/project/README.md

 Note: Make sure that the app is using the same db as the MongoSeeder.
 At the moment MongoSeeder uses "api"

 ### Seeding a remote db
 By default you cannot seed a db other than localhost and 127.0.0.1.
-Add -Dallow.remote.seeding=true to override this.
+Add the following to override this.

-    > play -Dallow.remote.seeding=true seed-prod
+    > play -Dallow.remote.seeding=true seed-dev

+Add the following option if you want to drop a collection before the seed.

+   > play -Dclear.before.seeding=true seed-dev

 ## Using the sbt command line